||No Function Required

 - Startup funds to support faculty research

-- Department allocation to support faculty research for a specific activity (example: course buy-out to support specific research efforts)
+- Department allocation to support faculty research for a specific activity.

 - Faculty, staff or students who are predominantly conducting or supporting research